DamienPace15/beyondCSV/README.md

 With a little bit of magic Claude and Buzz can figure out that you are looking for and search for items with different variations of what you are looking for.
 A drink could be called coke, alcohol, water.

+To make it human readable I added in a context box to the data where users could get as detailed as they like.

 ### How did this lambda evolve over time?

 First approach was using a [polars crate](https://docs.rs/polars/latest/polars/index.html) and querying directly from an S3 bucket with the generated SQL.
 But I soon discovered that Polars SQL was slightly different and I didn't want to rely on heavy prompting to get results.